Kiranhashmi/Text-Auto-Completer/README.md

 TO RUN THIS CODE:
 1. first download the word list
-2. then in the code paste the path of the word file you just downloaded and TADAAA  you can now run this code smoothly
+2. then in the main func of code paste the path of the word file you just downloaded and TADAAA  you can now run this code smoothly

 PEACE OUT ❤️